 You can also keep tabs on your IHG Anniversary Nights in your AwardWallet Account List.
 As you can see, Katie and I need to utilize our certificates:

-Many travelers can easily get more value out of an Award Night Certificate than the $89 annual fee on the IHG Rewards Premier Card.
+Many travelers can easily get more value out of an Award Night Certificate than the $89 annual fee (which is not waived for the first year) on the IHG Rewards Premier Card.
 And that's just one of the credit card's benefits!
 You'll also get IHG Platinum Elite status and a fourth night free on award stays of 4+ nights.

 To maximize your IHG Anniversary Night, make sure to search a range of dates at lucrative properties to find when the award price might fall under 40,000 points.
 However, don't let the goal of maximizing this certificate keep you from using it where you can get some value.
 An IHG free night is far better than an expired Award Night Certificate—even if you don't find the perfect redemption.